Why Invest in Hong Kong

 World-class infrastructure and support services

-The multi-award-winning Hong Kong International Airport is the world’s busiest cargo gateway and one of the busiest passenger airports.
-The Guangzhou-Shenzhen-Hong Kong Express Rail Link runs from the terminus at Hong Kong West Kowloon Station to the Shenzhen boundary in 14 minutes, shortening the time to Guangzhou to 46 minutes.
-The 55 km-long Hong Kong-Zhuhai-Macao Bridge is the longest sea-crossing bridge in the world.
-It connects Guangdong, Hong Kong, and Macao and brings the Western Pearl River Delta region within a three-hour drive of Hong Kong.
+Hong Kong provides some of the most advanced business infrastructure in the world, with one of the most efficient and affordable public transport systems.
+Hong Kong International Airport (HKIA) has been named the world's busiest cargo airport for 2025 — the 15th time since 2010 — with cargo throughput reaching 5.07 million tonnes during the year.
+The Guangzhou-Shenzhen-Hong Kong Express Rail Link connects Hong Kong West Kowloon Station to Shenzhen in 14 minutes, with a journey to Guangzhou taking just 46 minutes.
+The 55 km Hong Kong-Zhuhai-Macao Bridge — the longest sea-crossing bridge in the world — brings the Western Pearl River Delta within a three-hour drive.

 Highly skilled talent and liberal immigration policies

-Hong Kong has a diverse talent pool equipped with the skills and knowledge to drive business in Hong Kong and beyond.
+Hong Kong has a diverse talent pool equipped with the skills and knowledge to drive business growth.
 The city is home to 22 degree-awarding higher education institutions.
-Four Hong Kong universities are featured in the Quacquarelli Symonds (QS) World University Rankings top 100 list.
-Many business professionals here are bilingual or trilingual, mostly speaking English, Cantonese, and Mandarin.
+Five institutions, the University of Hong Kong, Chinese University of Hong Kong, Hong Kong University of Science and Technology, Hong Kong Polytechnic University, and City University of Hong Kong, rank among the top 100 globally in the 2026 QS World University Rankings.
+Many business professionals are bilingual or trilingual, speaking English, Cantonese, and Mandarin.
+Hong Kong has also long maintained an open immigration policy, with approximately 170 countries and territories allowed visa-free visits ranging from 7 to 180 days.

 Why do foreign companies relocate to Hong Kong?